If you want the best fit and the most benefit from a CRM system, we highly recommend creating use cases specific to your organization.

-You can think of a use cases as short stories/narratives about some way of using the CRM to do something useful.
-It describes what the CRM system does at a conceptual level so that we can understand enough about the system to decide if the CRM system does the the right things or not.
+You can think of use cases as short stories/narratives about some way of using CRM to do something useful.
+It describes what the CRM system does at a conceptual level so that we can understand enough about the system to decide if the CRM system does the right things or not.

 To get the right set of use cases, ask yourself "What are the actors (users) really trying to do with the CRM system".

 Each use case should have a unique name suggesting its purpose.
 The name should express what happens when the use case is performed.
 It is recommended that the name be an active phase, e.g. "Create Sales Opportunity".
 The name field should contain the creation and modification history of the use case preceded by the keyword history.